saravanak/labs/diary/blog/2024-07-17-fix-spellings-on-your-posts.md

-So, a quick google gave me the [`spellchecker-cli`](https://github.com/tbroadley/spellchecker-cli) which did what is said on the tin.
+So, a quick google gave me the [`spellchecker-cli`](https://github.com/tbroadley/spellchecker-cli) which did what it said on the tin.
 I invoked it with arguments as below

 ```bash